Nelbert442/dero-golang-pool/README.md

 		"poolFee": 0,				// Set pool fee.
 This will be taken away from the block reward (paid to the pool addr) "depth": 60,				// Set depth for block unlocks.
 This value is compared against the core base block depth for validation "interval": "10m"			// Set interval to check for block unlocks.
 The faster you check, the more noisy/busy that process can get.
-	}
+	},

+	"payments": {
+		"enabled": false,			// Set payments enabled to true, utilized, or false, not utilized "interval": "30s",			// Run payments in this interval "mixin": 8,					// Define mixin for transactions "minPayment": 100,			// Define the minimum payment (uint64). i.e.: 1 DERO = 1000000000000 "bgsave": true,				// Perform BGSAVE on Redis after successful payouts session "walletHost": "127.0.0.1",	// Defines the host of the wallet daemon "walletPort": "30309"		// Defines the port of the wallet daemon [DERO Mainnet defaults to 20209 and Testnet to 30309] }
 }
 ```